Juan Halty

 Juan José Halty Sarobe (born 7 June 1989) is a Chilean former professional footballer who played as a goalkeeper.

-Career
+Playing career

-Halty was born in Santiago, Chile. was a reserve goalkepper for Club Universidad de Chile as the club won the 2009 Torneo Apertura.
-He never appeared in a league match for the club and finished his playing career with lower league sides.
+Halty was born in Santiago, Chile.
+A product of Universidad de Chile youth system, Halty had a stint with Audax Italiano before being a reserve goalkepper for the club, when they won the 2009 Torneo Apertura.
+He never appeared in a league match for the club, playing on loan at Unión Temuco and Provincial Talagante, and finishing his playing career with lower league sides.

+At international level, he represented the Chile national team at under-20 level in friendly matches against Peru in 2008.

+Coaching career

 After he retired from playing, Halty became a goalkeeper coach.
-He initially worked with U. de Chile's youth teams, and after a chance encounter with the club's staff at a tournament in Ecuador, Halty joined C.S.D.
+He initially worked with Audax Italiano, Santiago Wanderers and Universidad de Chile's youth teams, and after a chance encounter with the club's staff at a tournament in Ecuador, Halty joined C.S.D.
 Independiente del Valle as the senior side's goalkeeper coach.
+He left them in 2025.

+Personal life

 Halty bears a resemblance to Chilean international goalkeeper Claudio Bravo and has appeared in Chilean television commercials as his double.